pbanj/pbcb/README.md

-# The pbcb Surface mount
+# The pbcb Power Surface mount
 - The board is short in the front to help the port stick through thicker plastic.
 - There's resistor pads on both sides of the PCB to allow you to move them out of the way if need be(only use 2 resistors total, see example pictures)